Patchy319/gpt-discord-training/README.md

 # GPT-Discord-Training
 Convert Discord Messages to JSONL for GPT training!

+## Getting Messages
+Use DiscordChatExporter (https://github.com/Tyrrrz/DiscordChatExporter) to get discord messages, export as CSV.
+Put the CSV files into MoreTrainingData folder.

 ## Installation
 Requires NodeJS.
 1. Download indexJSONL.js into a folder on your computer.